-The aim was to enable more older people to be active in nature to improve quality of life, physical and mental health and to raise awareness of the link between good health, spending time in nature and understanding that lack of accessibility excludes older people from everyday outdoor activities.
+The project's aim was to enable more older people to be active in nature to improve quality of life, physical and mental health.
+Also to raise awareness of the link between good health, spending time in nature and that lack of accessibility excludes older people from everyday outdoor activities.

 Aim